 • PA Program Objective Structured Clinical Examination (OSCE) Summative: 3rd week in November

-• PANCE Board Review Workshop: 3rd week in November (4 days)
+• PANCE Board Review Workshop: 1st or 2nd week in October (4 days)

 • PACKRAT Formative Assessment: 4th week in November